 Don’t practice alone.
 Make sure that somebody else is in the ice house with you in case of emergency.

 Usually you will not need to pebble or nip before practice.
-Only pebble the ice if you are trained and cleared by the Icemaker (Peren Bjork) to pebble.
-If you pebble then send an email to the Icemaker so that he can adjust ice maintenance activities accordingly.
+Only pebble the ice if you are trained and cleared by the iceops crew.
+If you pebble then send an email to iceops@ so that they can adjust ice maintenance activities accordingly.

 ECC has a “rock box” that helps to condition frosty or freshly pebbled ice.
 Use this device if the ice is frosty, slow or has not been used since it was pebbled.
 If you use the rock box, then mop and sweep the ice and stones before using the ice.